Contents at a glance

 Which survival knife is the best to buy?

-Well, I’ve presented you quite a few knives in this article, which I personally consider to be among the best survival knives on the market.
-However you will still have to do your homework and choose the right one for YOUR NEEDS.
+Well, I’ve shown you quite a few knives in this article, which I personally consider being among the best survival knives on the market.
+However, you will still have to do your homework and choose the right one for YOUR NEEDS.

 Is this or that knife legal in my state?

-Unfortunately it’s not possible to answer this question for all states as the laws are changing in time.
-Please check your state/country laws before purchasing any of knife.
+Unfortunately, it’s not possible to answer this question for all states as the laws are changing in time.
+Please check your state/country laws before purchasing any of the knives.

 Is a bowie knife good for survival situations and camping?

-Bowie knives are not designed for usage in survival situations.
-They are fighting knives first created by James Black in the 19th century.
-While they can be used to some degree, the standard survival knives will most likely outperform them.
-Keep in mind that Bowies are usually quite large, weigh quite a bit, and have the clip point type of blade, which easier to damage than for example the drop point.
+Bowie knives are fighting knives first created by James Black in the 19th century.
+While you can use bowie knives in survival situations to some degree, the standard survival knives will most likely outperform them.
+Keep in mind that Bowies are usually quite large, weigh quite a bit, and have the clip point type of blade, which is easier to damage than for example the drop point.

 Are the Bear Grylls Gerber knives any good?

-In my opinion they are quite overpriced, and you can get a better knife for the same money, if you look around.
+In my opinion, they are often very expensive, and you can get a better knife for the same money if you look around.